fractastical/xkcd-guessing-game/README.md

 # "How I hacked together the universe" -> XKCD Comic Text Extractor & AI Art Generator Game

 This project is a Python-based script that extracts text from XKCD comics using OCR (Optical Character Recognition) and generates AI art based on the extracted text using OpenAI's DALL·E model.
-The game component involves matching the AI-generated images to the original XKCD comics based on the extracted text.
+The simple veriosn of the game component involves matching the AI-generated images to the original XKCD comics based on the extracted text.
+The less simple game involves determining the universal constants across a multiworlds version of the game.

 ## Features
 - Extracts text from XKCD comics using `Tesseract` OCR.